La Maza: Composition and lyrics

 "La Maza" is a folk song.
 The lyrics of the song have a political and social message, and explore the theme of existential questioning and the search for meaning in one's life and actions.
 The title of the song comes from the lyric "¿Qué cosa fuera la maza sin cantera?"
-(What would the sledgehammer be without a quarry?), referring to how life has no meaning if you have commitment to something.
+(What would the sledgehammer be without a quarry?), referring to how life has no meaning if you don't have commitment to something.
 This also acts as a mirror of the society where this meaning of commitment has been forgotten.
 The lyric also refers to how a bond between a leader and their people rooted in the desire of change must exist.

-The recording of "La Maza" by Sosa and Shakira has an organic sound.
-The production is acoustic with guitar and percussion as instruments.

 Reception

 Crónica outlined how "La Maza" is one of those Sosa's songs which managed "became hymns of struggle and resistance, a reflection of her commitment to social and humanitarian causes".
 CiberCuba called the song a "magnificent interpretation of a famous song".
 In September 2020, Billboard staff listed the song as one of the 50 best Latin songs of all time, describing it as a "powerful reflection on humanity" that is "even more eloquent in its arrangement, set simply to acoustic guitar and percussion."
+Rolling Stone listed the song as one of the top 100 great Spanish-language songs of the 21st century, highlighting the vocal performance of Sosa and Shakira on the song.
+El Tucumano hailed Sosa's voice as "imposing, profound, and captivating" and praised Shakira's vocal strength and "interpretive ability in one of the most emotive recordings of her career", while describing how their version of song is way more intense than the original "transforming it into a dialogue between voices and souls".